eldipa/book-of-gehn/_posts/2018-07-01-Cut-and-Paste-ECB-Blocks.md

 title: "Cut and Paste ECB blocks"
 ---

-In this game we control partially of a plaintext that is encrypted under a ECB mode with a secret key.
+In this game we control partially a plaintext that is encrypted under ECB mode with a secret key.

 This time the idea is not to reveal the key but to *forge* a plaintext.